Pholisa-Fatyela/bootcamp/pages/function_intro_practicals.md

 ## Dates

-Write a function that returns a boolean to find out if today is Tuesday called `isTuesday`?
+Write a function called `isTuesday` that returns a boolean to find out if today is Tuesday?

 ## Vehicle registration numbers